pedestal/pedestal/guides/documentation/service-interceptors.md

 # Obsolete Guide

-Please see the new guide at http://pedestal.io/reference/interceptors.
+Please see the new guide at [http://pedestal.io/reference/interceptors](http://pedestal.io/reference/interceptors).

+The new source for the guide can be found in the [Pedestal Docs Repo](https://github.com/pedestal/pedestal-docs).
+Guide-specific content lives in the [guides section](https://github.com/pedestal/pedestal-docs/tree/master/content/guides).